 E.g. Supported Internship, Traineeship, Apprenticeship

 This is learning involving more practical activities and is commonly used to prepare a person for a particular trade or industry.
 These qualifications enable you to develop industry skills which can be applied to real life situations to prepare for employment.
 They also support the development of independence and like skills.
-Some courses may require learners to take exams as well as produce evidence of thier new skills and knowledge throughout the year.
+Some courses may require learners to take exams as well as produce evidence of their new skills and knowledge throughout the year.

 E.g. BTEC, NVQ, Laser, ASDAN